Azure/azure-iot-sdk-c/iothub_client/devdoc/requirement_docs/iothubtransport_mqtt_common_requirements.md

 TRANSPORT_LL_HANDLE IoTHubTransport_MQTT_Common_Create(const IOTHUBTRANSPORT_CONFIG* config, MQTT_GET_IO_TRANSPORT get_io_transport)
 ```

-IoTHubTransport_MQTT_Common_Create shall create a TRANSPORT_LL_HANDLE that can be further used in the calls to this module’s APIS.
+IoTHubTransport_MQTT_Common_Create shall create a TRANSPORT_LL_HANDLE that can be further used in the calls to this module's APIS.

 **SRS_IOTHUB_TRANSPORT_MQTT_COMMON_07_001: [** If parameter config is NULL then IoTHubTransport_MQTT_Common_Create shall return NULL.**]**